latheefp/debug_kit/docs/en/index.rst

 Configuration
 =============

+// please mention which configuration file has to be edited. its difficult to identify which file you are talking about.

 * ``DebugKit.panels`` - Enable or disable panels for DebugKit.
 You can disable any of the standard panels by::